tylerachang/bigram-subnetworks/README.md

 model, tokenizer, config = load_subnetwork_model('EleutherAI/pythia-1b', mask_dict)
 ```

+Note on dependencies: for all the code in this README, only `circuit_loading_utils.py` is needed!
+The only notable dependencies for this file are Hugging Face transformers and huggingface_hub.

 ## Creating your own circuit.

 Note that `load_subnetwork_model` only requires a mask dict of parameters to keep.